 New Nest Hub Max

-Google has introduced the Nest Hub Max to centralize more control of our home, using it as Nest Cam, like a thermostat, as a smart speaker, as a screen, as a phone to make calls with Google Duo (where the camera automatically follows us).
+Google has introduced the Nest Hub Max to centralize more control of our home, using it as Nest Cam, like a thermostat, smart speaker, screen, and phone to make calls with Google Duo (where the camera automatically follows us).
 The camera only activates when you want, and there is a green light on the front when it is active.
 The microphone and camera can be deactivated through a button on the back.

-The device allows having several users, automatically recognizing whoever is in front of the camera, showing all their personal information.
+The device allows several users automatically recognize whoever is in front of the camera, showing all their personal information.
 Everything is processed locally on the device.
 Its price will be $229.